 Let’s face it.
 Kids deserve better.
 It’s still total bollocks.

-I keep learning and I still don’t know what I am talking about.
-But it’s never too late to get your shit together.
+It’s never too late to get your shit together.